-This question is commonly overlooked among apartment viewing tips given by agents.
+This question is commonly overlooked among apartment viewing tips for buyers in NYC given by most agents.
 Asking a listing agent whether the apartment gets good light will only get you a dubiously positive answer.
 Instead, consider asking the listing agent which directions the windows face.
 This is a simple and easily verified fact.

 Depending on where you are in the city, if the windows face south or north, you may be able to get direct sunlight throughout much of the day.
-If the windows face east, you will get direct sunlight in the morning but no sunlight at night.
+If the windows face east, you will get direct sunlight in the morning but no sunlight late in the day.
 The reverse is true if your windows face west, you will to see the sun set but won’t see it in the morning.

 Is the NYC apartment building on a ground lease?